15-Ab/Leetcode-Daily-Challenge/README.md

 # Leetcode Daily Challenge Solutions

-This is my attemp to make the coding experience easir for you guys so that you can easily learn what to do in today's leetcode challenge.
+This is my attemp to make the coding experience easier for you guys so that you can easily learn what to do in today's leetcode challenge.

-## A very happy near year to all you guys, may god give you strenth to overcome what you want.
+## A very Happy Near Year to all you guys, may god give you strenth to overcome what you want.
 ## Always here to assist you guys.

 ## Todays 01-01-24